RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Seoul - past, present, future

-South Korea's capital, Seoul, is a stunning fusion of past and future.
-Here, the ancient palaces, temples and traditional houses stand side by side with modern razor-sharp skyscrapers made of glass and steel.
+South Korea's capital, Seoul, is a fantastic amalgamation of the past and the future.
+Here the old palaces, temples and traditional houses stand side by side with modern razor-sharp skyscrapers made of glass and steel.

-With a fifth place on the list of the world's largest metropolitan areas - and with a population of over 24 million people - it can come as no surprise that there is plenty to see in Seoul.
-And that it can easily become cumbersome to pick something out.
+With fifth place on the list of the world's largest metropolitan areas – and with a population of over 24 million people – it cannot come as a surprise that there is plenty to see in Seoul – sights and experiences are lined up.
+And that it can easily become difficult to select something.

-There are, of course, sights that are obvious for a visit to Seoul.
-Gyeongbokgung, the largest of Seoul's ancient palaces, is one must see, and finally, do not deceive yourself for the view of Seoul from the Namsan TV Tower or 'N Seoul Tower' in English.
-If you are into shopping, head to Asia's largest underground shopping mall, COEX Mall, in the famous Gangnam district or the Myong-dong outdoor shopping district, which is teeming with shops.
+There are, of course, a number of sights that are obvious for a visit to Seoul.
+Gyeongbokgung, the largest of Seoul's ancient palaces, is one must see, and finally, don't be fooled by the view over Seoul from the Namsan TV Tower, which is called 'N Seoul Tower' in English.

 But after living in Seoul in South Korea for half a year I found out that Korean culture is so incredibly much more than the big well-known sights.
 So here I have put together an insider's guide to what you can see, eat and experience in Seoul as well as some practical information for one of Asia's most incredible cities.